Music Therapy Evolutions

 For over a decade I always wanted to go back to school and finally the opportunity was in front of me.

-My Dad, Errol Francis came to Canada in the early-1960's after working and saving for a number of years.
+My Dad, Errol Francis came to Canada from Trinidad and Tobago in the early-1960's after working and saving for a number of years.
 Around the age of 30, he landed in Halifax, with all of five hundred Canadian dollars and was the first of anyone in his lineage to go to university.
 He studied Chemistry at Dalhousie University and earned Bachelor of Science degree.
 He always wanted to be a scientist however for him a first degree was an unbelievable feat and a masters was probably out of reach given he needed to work to contribute to the family.
 For me, going on to do more schooling directly from graduating with my bachelor's degree was not a possibility as well for financial limitations and otherwise.

 So once I was accepted to the Music Therapy program at Acadia and thankfully received a student loan to assist me with my education expenses, I decided to go for it regardless of the challenges.
 I drove to Wolfville, Nova Scotia to be in class for 8:00 or 8:30 am start time Monday to Friday.
 The program did deepen my knowledge and prepare me for working as a music therapist.